ibm-cloud-docs/hpc-ibm-spectrumlsf/enable-dedicated-host.md

 * Compliance-driven industries with strict data isolation and residency requirements.

 By setting the `enable_dedicated_host` value to true, a dedicated host will be deployed and ensures that all the static worker nodes will be created on the dedicated host.

+## Before you begin
+{: #before-you-begin}

+Before you begin, make sure to complete the steps for [Before you begin deploying](/docs-draft/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-getting-started-tutorial&interface=ui).

 ## Configuring dedicated host deployment values
 {: #config-dedicated-hosts-deploy-values}